MikeCook9994/5th-Edition-Hombrew/Subclasses/Monk/Way of the Flowing River (Revised).md

 The ki manipulations are presented in alphabetical order below.
 If a manipulation requires a level, you must be that level as a monk to learn this manipulation.

-#### Corrupting Strike

-Immediately after you hit a creature with an unarmed strike or with a monk weapon, you can expend 1 ki point to deal necrotic damage equal to the target equal to one roll of your martial arts die.
-This damage increases by one for every dammed ki point you have.

-#### Healing Touch
+#### Duality of Water

+  **Ebb.** The target creature must make a constitution saving throw.
+On a failed save, the target suffers necrotic damage equal to one roll of your martial arts die plus your wisdom modifier.

-You can expend one ki point to heal a creature for one roll of your martial arts die plus your wisdom modifier.
-You can expend additional ki points up to your proficiency bonus to increase this healing by an additional roll of your martial arts die per additional ki point expended.
+  **Flow.** The target creature heals for an amount equal to one roll of your martial arts die plus your wisdom modifier.

-#### Defribrillating Touch (requires 7th level)

-When you touch a creature that has died within the last minute, you can expend 5 ki points to bring the target back to life.

-When you reach 11th level, you can expend an additional 2 ki points to target a creature that has been dead for up to 10 days.

 ## Tributary